Jeremy McNichols: Denver Broncos

 On October 10, 2018, McNichols signed to the Denver Broncos practice squad.

-Tennessee Titans
+Tennessee Titans (first stint)

-On December 3, 2018, McNichols was signed by the Tennessee Titans off the Broncos practice squad.
+On December 3, 2018, McNichols was signed by the Tennessee Titans off the Broncos' practice squad.
 He was waived on August 31, 2019.

 Chicago Bears

 On November 19, 2019, McNichols was signed to the Chicago Bears practice squad.
 He was waived on December 11.

 Jacksonville Jaguars

 On December 18, 2019, McNichols was signed to the Jacksonville Jaguars practice squad.
-He was promoted to the active roster on December 28, 2019.
+He was promoted to the active roster 10 days later.

 On May 4, 2020, the Jaguars waived McNichols to make room for veteran running back Chris Thompson.

 Tennessee Titans (second stint)

-McNichols had a tryout with the Tennessee Titans on August 23, 2020, and re-signed with the team three days later.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-After being elevated to the active roster for the first two games of the season, he was promoted to the active roster on September 23, 2020.
-In the Week 6 matchup against the Houston Texans, he accounted for more than 50 rushing yards in a dominant Titans performance, who had 601 offensive yards, most in franchise history.
-He finished the season playing in all 16 games as a backup to Derrick Henry recording 47 carries for 204 yards and one touchdown along with 12 receptions for 55 yards.
-During the playoffs, McNichols recorded one carry for four yards in the Titans 20–13 loss to the Baltimore Ravens in the wildcard round.
+McNichols had a tryout with the Titans on August 23, 2020, and re-signed with the team three days later.
+He was waived on September 5 and signed to the practice squad the next day.
+After being elevated to the active roster for the first two games of the season, McNichols was promoted to the active roster on September 23.
+In the Week 6 matchup against the Houston Texans, he accounted for more than 50 rushing yards in a dominant Titans performance, who had 601 offensive yards, the most in franchise history.
+McNichols finished the season playing in all 16 games as a backup to Derrick Henry recording 47 carries for 204 yards and a touchdown to go along with 12 receptions for 55 yards.
+During the Wild Card Round of the playoffs, McNichols had a four-yard carry in the 20–13 loss to the Baltimore Ravens.

-McNichols was waived by the Titans on January 8, 2022, a day before their final regular season game.
-He was re-signed to the practice squad on January 11.
+McNichols was waived by the Titans on January 8, 2022.
+He was re-signed to the practice squad three days later.